kosztkas/resume/index.md

 <br><br>

 **Cloud Specialist** @ [British Telecom](https://bt.com/) _(May 2019 - Jan 2020)_ <br>
+Cloud Managed Services

-Being a subject matter expert for cloud product development in Cloud Managed Services
+Being a subject matter expert for cloud product development
  - Develop automation and design for our Alibaba cloud offering product launch.
  - Contributed to the development of the SSO for the multi cloud solution. <br>
   (With Python, Terraform and Resource Orchestration Service /ROS/ templates)